D40G/racingusb/README.md

 Dependencies:

 qb-phone
-qb-inventory, aj-invnetory, lj-inventory. (will work for either)
+qb-inventory, aj-inventory, lj-inventory. (will work for either)

 EDITS